anti-money laundering: guidance for the legal sector

 All compliance systems and policies should be recorded and documented.
 These policies should be proportionate and utilise a risk based approach.
 By documenting the controls in place, staff will be able to implement them effectively and demonstrate their ongoing use.

-Customer Due Diligence (CDD) is a requisite part of the new regulations, and must therefore take place on all new clients and existing clients.
-It involves identifying the client and verifying their identity by obtaining enough evidence which support the identity claimed.
+Customer Due Diligence (CDD) is a requisite part of the anti-money laundering act regulations, and must therefore take place on all new clients and existing clients.
+It involves identifying the client and verifying their identity by obtaining enough evidence to support the identity claimed.
 A risk based approach is to be applied whereby the extent and quality of information obtained is determined by the risk level in each matter.

 When firms onboard new clients who are body corporates, they are obliged to gather information that can help them identify and understand the constitution of the corporate client.
 The information includes, registered business name, number and address; details of board of directors and senior persons responsible for operations; the law to which the business is subject; legal owners; beneficial owners, and; articles of association.